Hernan-Ibarra/elasticsearch-presentation/slides.md

 - To make search and update the database elastic search (Behaves like/uses a RESTful API) using HTTP VERBS - GET, POST, PUT, DELETE, etc. to make queries.

-- Used in text-search business analytics geo-spatial analysis.
+- Used in text-search, business analytics and geo-spatial analysis.

 ---